Royal profiles give up little-known nuggets

 Prince Edward's theatrical past sits high up on his official profile including his production work for The Duke of Edinburgh's Award.

-The profiles by word count
+Longer than the Queen?
+Profiles by word count

 Duke of Kent 1,248 words

-Countess of Wessex 915 words
+Countess of Wessex (Sophie) 915 words

-Duke of Cambridge 877 words
+Duke of Cambridge (Prince William) 877 words

-Duchess of Cambridge 783 words
+Duchess of Cambridge (Catherine) 783 words

-Earl of Wessex 731 words
+Earl of Wessex (Prince Edward) 731 words

-Duke of York 691 words
+Duke of York (Prince Andrew) 691 words

 Princess Alexandra 644 words